BlaqueDevs/se-assignment-day-4-software-project-management-SiphesihleN-L/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
+efine the Problem
+This means understanding what the problem is and what it is not.
+Start by gathering as much information as possible about the issue, including error messages, console logs, and user feedback.
+Once you have a clear understanding of the problem, you can start to formulate a plan to solve it.17 Mar 2023

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?